 Business continuity may sound like a broad concept, but the mission is a pretty simple one, to minimize operation disruptions and keep your business going in the event of any type of disaster, large or small.
+It all depends on you, what do you rather, a well-prepared Managed IT Services or the Break Fix method?
+Managed IT Support Riverside CA vs Break Fix.

 Business continuity and BDR (Backup and Disaster Recovery) go hand in hand because BDR is one of the most important strategies in any business continuity plan.